 I am wondering if using synthetic cannabinoids is a safe alternative to natural weed.
 Does fake weed affect the body the same?
-I’m wondering because it seems to be less expensive.
+I’m wondering because it seems to be less expensive. – Thanks, Shawn K.

-Thank you for your question.
 It is an important one as most people do not know the difference between synthetic cannabinoids and plant-based cannabinoids.
 The quick answer is no, synthetic cannabinoids are not a safer alternative to the plant.

 While it may be cheaper, there are serious side effects that could be detrimental to your health.